ioBroker/ioBroker.eslint-config/README.md

 ## Hot to migrate from `.eslintrc.json` to `iobroker.eslint-config`

-Execute all previously described steps and then remove the `.eslintrc.json` file.
+Execute all previously described (required for your project) steps and then remove the `.eslintrc.json` file.

 You should modify or add the `lint` script in your `package.json`: